aws/deep-learning-containers/available_images.md

 | South America (Sao Paulo)	 | sa-east-1			     |Available 			|Available			| 763104351884.dkr.ecr.sa-east-1.amazonaws.com/&lt;repository-name>:&lt;image-tag>			       |
 | China (Beijing)			         | cn-north-1			    |Available 			|None				| 727897471807.dkr.ecr.cn-north-1.amazonaws.com.cn/&lt;repository-name>:&lt;image-tag>		    |
 | China (Ningxia)			         | cn-northwest-1		 |Available 			|None				| 727897471807.dkr.ecr.cn-northwest-1.amazonaws.com.cn/&lt;repository-name>:&lt;image-tag>	 |

-Note: **eu-north-1** is available starting in the version 2.0 release.
-As a result, MXNet-1.4.0 is not available in this region.

 ECR is a regional service and the Image table contains the URLs for **us-east-1** images.
 To pull from one of the regions mentioned